lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **RPretribution** _(23-Sep-18 04:23 PM)_

-> I’m just curious.
-Not like I’d do it.
+> I'm just curious.
+Not like I'd do it.

 **Brakia** _(23-Sep-18 04:23 PM)_